lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Thus, the EE should be able to make an intelligent decision regarding which of these POP methods to choose in the request message.

-\< ToDo: Possibly add a section describing a POP mechanism for KEM keys.
+\< ToDo: Possibly add a paragraph describing a POP mechanism for KEM keys. >
->